 How to apply

 You can apply for the Paycheck Protection Loan through any lender that’s authorized to offer SBA 7(a) or Express loans, and some lenders that don’t currently offer government-backed loans.
-The program will be available until March 31, 2021.
-But the SBA will only accept applications from businesses with fewer than 20 employees between February 24 and March 10, 2021.
+The program will be available until May 31, 2021.

 Tax credits and relief for small businesses